 Are you a member of the local community board?
 Mayor’s council?
 Rotary club?
 Include these on your resume as well.

 There are a ton of certifications you can get as a licensed real estate agent.
 If you have NAR E-PRO, CRS, or ABR certifications, include them in a separate section on your resume (you can include these next to your name or in a separate section).
-If you’re looking for a great guide on what kinds of certifications are available to realtors, check out this in-depth guide on Realtor.org.
+If you’re looking for a great guide on what kinds of certifications are available to real estate agents, check out this in-depth guide on real estate agent designations.

 Remember that first and foremost, your resume needs to answer the question W.I.I.F.M.
 (What’s In It For Me?) for the hiring broker.
 In order to do this effectively, you need to have a clean, attractive, and easy to read resume.
 Here are some tips to get you started.

-- You don’t have to reinvent the wheel- In addition to the two free templates above, there are thousands of free, easy to read, attractive resume templates online.
-You can get templates for Google Docs, Microsoft Word, or high end templates for Indesign on Graphic River.
+In addition to the two free templates above, there are thousands of free, easy to read, attractive resume templates online.
+You can get templates for Google Docs, Microsoft Word, or high-end templates for Indesign on Graphic River.

-- Make it Scannable – Remember, successful brokers are busy brokers.
+Remember, successful brokers are busy brokers.
 Your goal is to answer W.I.I.F.M as quickly as possibly.
 Chances are, they are going to quickly scan your resume to see if it’s worth their time before reading it.
-This is why you need to use a well designed template like the one above.
+This is why you need to use a well-designed template like the one above.

-- Should you include a headshot?
 In most cases, probably not, since your appearance is not really relevant to the job.
 That said, if you have a great headshot and an attractive template to use it with, it can’t hurt.
-Check out our in-depth guide on taking the perfect realtor headshot here.
+Click here to check out our in-depth guide on taking the perfect real estate agent headshot.

-Why Your Real Estate Resume Matters More Than You Think
+Why Your Real Estate Agent Resume Matters More Than You Think

 Instead of paying you a salary, brokers are investing something far more valuable in you: their time and effort.
 This is why good brokerages hire selectively.
-As an experienced New York City realtor, I can tell you that you need a great resume to get your foot in the door.
+As an experienced New York City real estate agent, I can tell you that you need a great resume to get your foot in the door.
 You also need a good cover letter.